The Path to Proton Structure at One-Percent Accuracy: The NNPDF4.0 parton set

 \item Fit quality at NNLO is good and uniform across different datasets, with variations compatible with statistical fluctuations.

 \item A good description of the inclusive gauge boson production data is achieved, irrespective of the kinematic region probed by specific datasets, despite their extremely high precision.

 \item Measurements with poor fit quality are those already singled out in Sect.~\ref{sec:dataselection} that have been retained for the reasons explained there: specifically the combined HERA charm cross section, the D0 muon asymmetry, the LHC $W,Z\to\mu$ 7 TeV rapidity distributions and the ATLAS top pair 8~TeV rapidity distributions in the lepton+jet final state and 7~TeV total cross-section.
-For some of these fit quality is worse in NNPDF4.0 than NNPDF3.1, due to the larger number of competing datasets included in the NNPDF4.0 determination.
+For some of these, fit quality is somewhat worse in NNPDF4.0 than NNPDF3.1, due to the larger number of competing datasets included in the NNPDF4.0 determination.
+We have checked explicitly that if we exclude in turn experiments with the worse fit quality, and we combine the ensuing replicas into a single set, we obtain results that are compatible within statistical fluctuations with those of the default global fit. \end{itemize}